-In other words, the instructions print('Ciao', name) and print('Have fun with Emacs!') are grouped together in sequence, and we call that sequence ciao with parameter name, so that later we can invoke that sequence of instructions with something like ciao('Antonio').
+In other words, the instructions print('Ciao', name) and print('Have fun with Emacs!') are grouped together in sequence, and we give that sequence the name ciao and a parameter named name, so that later we can invoke that sequence of instructions with something like ciao('Antonio').

-That sequence of instruction is introduced by a semicolon (:) at the end of the def command, and consists of all the instructions indented by four spaces (or more) with respect to the def command.
+That sequence of instructions is introduced by a semicolon (:) at the end of the def command, and consists of all the instructions indented by four spaces (or more) with respect to the def command.